IntersectMBO/intersect-constitutional-council/vote-rationales/2024-10-16-info-ikigai/vote-info-ikigai-rationale.jsonld.md

  **Conclusion**
  The info action presented in Japanese with an English translation is sufficiently accessible.
 The info action is constitutional.

+# Precedent Discussion

+Historically most of Cardano governance development such as CIP-1694 has used a common language (English) and this has been practiced as having sufficient accessibility but CIP-1 does not require english but an ISO 639-1 code of the target language and a method for translated files to be related to an original source language.
+This can also be seen as the expression of openness (any language allowed) vs accessibility issues such as understanding what is the source material vs supporting translation material.

 # Counterargument Discussion

 While there is nothing wrong with using an Info Action to make a declaration, it appears that this issue is not “constitutional” in nature.
 Therefore, while this governance action is not “unconstitutional” and therefore undeserving of a “No” vote by the Intersect Council, it is reasonable to take the position that it is “non-constitutional” in the fact that it does not apply to the operations of the Cardano network.
 It in fact declares itself to be purely an action of sentiment.